 Lewd or Lascivious Battery in Florida

-Lewd or Lascivious Battery, which is more commonly known as statutory rape, criminalizes consensual sexual intercourse with a child older than 12, but younger than 16.
+In Florida, Lewd or Lascivious Battery, more commonly known as statutory rape, criminalizes consensual sexual intercourse with a child older than 12, but younger than 16.

-In Florida, the crime of Lewd or Lascivious Battery [1] is defined as:
+Under Florida Statute 800.04(4), the crime of Lewd or Lascivious Battery is committed when a person:

-- Sexual activity with a child older than 12, but younger than 16;
+• engages in sexual activity with a child older than 12, but younger than 16; or

 Penalties for Lewd or Lascivious Battery